 Construction of the huge screen was completed shortly after 11 am on May 21 on the sidewalk opposite "Mount Fuji Lawson" near Kawaguchiko Station.

-A construction worker puts up the black screen opposite "Mount Fuji Lawson" in Fujikawaguchiko Town. (©Sankei by Takashi Hirao)
+A construction worker puts up the black screen opposite the "Mount Fuji Lawson" in Fujikawaguchiko Town. (©Sankei by Takashi Hirao)

 Fujikawaguchiko Town in Yamanashi Prefecture installed a large black screen to block the view of Mount Fuji on May 21.
 The screen was erected at a popular photo spot where the famous mountain appears to sit atop the roof of a Lawson convenience store.
 It aims to address repeated incidents of misbehavior among inbound tourists.